troygilman/gong-wiki/content/core-concepts/routing.md

 #### FormValue()

-Use `gong.FormValue(context.Context, string)` to get a form value from the current request.
+Use `FormValue(context.Context, string)` to get a form value from the current request.

 ```go
 // Form Data: name=Joe